Noamshabat1/WeatherWiz/README.md

   - **Random Forest Hyperparameters:**
   - Hyperparameter optimization was conducted to improve the performance of the Random Forest model.
 Specific parameters, such as the number of trees, maximum depth, and minimum sample split, were fine-tuned to best capture the nonlinear relationships in the data.

 ### Graph Neural Network (GNN) Overview

-Graph Neural Networks (GNNs) operate on data structured as graphs, where nodes represent entities—in this case, weather stations—and edges represent spatial or temporal relationships.
-GNNs aggregate information from a node’s neighbors through graph convolutional layers, effectively capturing localized patterns.
-This is particularly beneficial for weather prediction, as meteorological conditions are often spatially correlated across geographically proximate stations.
+Graph Neural Networks (GNNs) operate on data structured as graphs, where nodes represent weather stations and edges capture spatial or temporal relationships.
+By aggregating information from neighboring nodes through graph convolutional layers, GNNs effectively model localized patterns—essential for predicting weather, which is often influenced by nearby conditions.

 #### Enhanced GNN Features

 - **Architecture:**
-  - Built with three graph convolutional layers (GCNConv), each followed by batch normalization and LeakyReLU activations for stability and faster convergence.
+  - Built with three graph convolutional layers (GCNConv), each followed by batch normalization and LeakyReLU activations to ensure stability and rapid convergence.
-  - Residual connections between layers facilitate better gradient flow, and dropout is applied to mitigate overfitting.
+  - Residual connections between layers improve gradient flow, while dropout helps reduce overfitting.
-  - A final fully connected layer maps the aggregated node features to the output prediction.
+  - A final fully connected layer transforms the aggregated node features into the final prediction.

 - **Graph Data Construction:**
-  - **Window Concept:**
+  - **Sliding Window Concept:**
-    A sliding window approach is employed to create sequential (temporal) edges by connecting each node to a defined number of subsequent nodes, effectively capturing short-term temporal dependencies.
+    A sliding window approach is used to create sequential (temporal) edges by connecting each node to a set number of subsequent nodes.
+This captures fine-grained temporal dynamics, providing a rich context for how weather conditions evolve.
+The window size is adjustable, allowing the model to adapt to different forecasting horizons (e.g., hourly vs. daily).
   - **Unique Edge Option:**
-    Optionally, station-specific geographical attributes (such as latitude and longitude) can be used to generate a unique edge.
-This enhances the graph structure by explicitly modeling spatial relationships among weather stations.
+    Additionally, the model leverages station-specific geographical coordinates (latitude and longitude) to generate unique edges, enriching the graph by explicitly modeling spatial relationships among weather stations.

 - **Training and Optimization:**
-  The GNN model is trained using the AdamW optimizer with weight decay, which improves generalization by preventing overfitting.
-Training and validation loss curves are monitored throughout the process to ensure robust performance.
+  The GNN is trained using the AdamW optimizer with weight decay, which enhances generalization by preventing overfitting.
+Training and validation loss curves are monitored to ensure robust performance.

 ---